dky/cb/fundamentals/notes.md

 - How long my program will run as my customers keep increasing?
 - I want to know how long my program will run as my inputs continue to grow in the future.
 - This is why it's important to understand algorithms at tech companies.

+- 6:29 - Beginning of Common orders of growth.